 Collaboration is at the Heart of RAPID + TCT

-In coordination with SME and Rapid News Publications, Ltd., these industry partners will be in Chicago for RAPID + TCT 2023.
-Each of these industry partners will be speaking in the RAPID + TCT SME ZONE with over 60 industry leading organizations represented.
+In coordination with SME and Rapid News Publications, Ltd., these industry partners were in Chicago for RAPID + TCT 2023.
+Each of them spoke on the RAPID + TCT Main Stage with over 60 industry leading organizations represented.
 As forerunners, these partners were strategically invited to participate in an effort to foster greater industry collaboration, standardization, diversity, innovation, thought leadership and growth.

 When you attend RAPID + TCT, the power of the whole industry is behind you.

 Meet the 2023 Industry Partners

 3D Manufacturing Format (3MF) is an open-source format for 3D printing that allows design applications to send full-fidelity 3D models to a mix of other applications, platforms, services, and printers.

 3MF is on a mission to solve data interoperability challenges that the 3D printing industry faces today with a comprehensive file specification format that moves beyond solely communicating file geometry and includes material, color, and printer specifications.
 Our session aims to inform manufacturing professionals of our open-source specification that's becoming widely available within leading industry platforms and is allowing companies to focus more on innovation and less on having to fix problems associated with other 3D file formats.